New Hampstead restaurant to open with ‘split’ layout and filtered air to reassure customers amid Covid-19

 Situated on the site of the old Carluccio’s on Rosslyn Hill, the new restaurant’s owners will be making a point of ensuring there is as little opportunity as possible for virus transmission.

-Krystal Sanchez, who’s managing marketing there, told the Ham&High the restaurant is entirely contactless, with customers seating themselves and ordering everything on an app.
+Krystal Sanchez, who is managing marketing, told the Ham&High the restaurant is entirely contactless, with customers seating themselves and ordering everything on an app.

 You may also want to watch: